SanklaRishabh/nerd-cat/README.md

 ## Features

-1. Basic syntax coloring for Python.
+- Basic syntax coloring for Python.
-2. Added support for multi-line strings, comments and punctuations within expressions.
+- Added support for multi-line strings, comments and punctuations within expressions.
-3. Implementation of a lexer instead of relying on regex for processing.
+- Implementation of a lexer instead of relying on regex for processing.

 ## Limitations

-1. Cannot highlight function names properly.
+- Cannot highlight function names properly.
-2. May be buggy, I don't know.
-You tell me :)
+- May be buggy.
+I don't know, you tell me :)